 “I don’t want to hear any more of these inter-departmental turf wars.
 It’s stupid and completely unprofessional.”

 That statement is publicly criticizing certain people on a personal level.
 It produces resentment, not better behavior.

-Next you need to speak privately to the people involved about how their comments differed from the behavior you want.
+Next you need to speak privately to the people involved about how their comments differ from the behavior you want.
 Let’s look at the effective and ineffective ways to do that.

-“You can hate the people from (pick a department name) on your own time.
+“You can dislike the people from (pick a department name) on your own time.
 On my project, you have to work with them.
 So get used to cooperating with each other.”

-You cannot wait for delivery of a bad assignment to define your expectations.
+You cannot wait for team members to deliver bad assignments to define your expectations.
 You must do it upfront during the initial project planning phase.
+Leadership and Team Assignments

 “Top management is watching this project very closely and they will know very quickly if someone is not doing a good job on their assignments.
 So don’t let bad work on this project ruin your career.”

-This is the perfect way to have people start working on their excuses for avoiding blame before they even start work.
+This is the perfect way to have people start working on their excuses for avoiding blame.
+They’ll do this even before they start work on their tasks.
 There is a better way to define your expectations.

-“The most important part of my job as project manager is to make sure you understand everything that is expected of you.
-That’s why we are developing work packages that define everything you must do to succeed.
-Work packages describe the deliverable with a metric and the standards you must meet.
-They also list all the documentation that you have to produce.
+“The most important part of my job as project manager is to make sure you understand exactly what is expected of you.
+That’s why we are developing a work package that defines what each of you must do to succeed.
+The work package describes the deliverable you are responsible for producing.
+That deliverable is defined with a metric and the standards you must meet.
+The work package also lists all the documentation that you must produce.
 If you produce what’s in the work package, your assignment will be a success.
-If people in the organization want something that is missing from the work package, that is my fault.
+If people in the organization want something that is missing from your work package, that is my fault.
 It’s not yours.”

 “You have not given me what I asked for because you didn’t listen.
 This is all wrong due to your poor work.”